zman2013/extract_slides_from_video/README.md

 Where `<folder>` is the directory containing the extracted slide images and subtitle file (*.srt), `<video>` is the conference video file, and `<output>` is the markdown file to be generated.

-3. Finally, use `translate.py` to translate and summarize the markdown file:
+3. [optional] Use `translate.py` to translate and summarize the markdown file:

 ```bash
 python translate.py <input_file> <output_file> [--start_image START_IMAGE]